 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or direct to the consumer, you open the door to tax liability at the state and local level.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Oregon on time may result in late fees, interest payments, and in extreme cases, legal action.

 I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but are not collecting short-term rental taxes, you may be in violation of Oregon tax laws.
+If you’re already operating a short-term rental but you’re not collecting short-term rental taxes, you may be in violation of Oregon tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Oregon may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Oregon Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Are there options for outsourcing lodging tax filing?

 Yes.
-Many short-term rental hosts in Oregon file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Oregon file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.